What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Let us know — we’re counting on you to help Encyclo get better.

 The network was founded in 2009 by Laura Frank, a former reporter for the defunct Rocky Mountain News.
-It has five full-time staff members, plus several contributors through the University of Colorado at Boulder.
-Frank is supported by a fellowship there, and the network has also collaborated with the university on a mobile media project.
+It had five full-time staff members as of 2013.
+Frank was initially supported by a fellowship at the University of Colorado at Boulder, and the network has also collaborated with the university on a mobile media project.

-The network has been funded largely by the University of Colorado, as well as through the Knight, McCormick, and Ethics and Excellence in Journalism Foundations.
-I-News plans to support itself through grants, corporate underwriting, syndication partnerships, and other services, however — particularly now that CU-Boulder has closed its journalism school.
+I-News’ reports are published on its website and distributed through traditional media outlets, particularly public media.
+The network was initially funded largely by the University of Colorado, as well as through the Knight, McCormick, and Ethics and Excellence in Journalism Foundations.
+I-News began with plans to support itself through grants, corporate underwriting, syndication partnerships, and other services, though as of 2012, 84% of its funding came from foundations.